WAINUI SCHOOL INFORMATION PAGE

-Through the efforts of the P.T.A., BOT, parents, children and staff of Wainui School, we now have a well equipped and successful school.
+Through the efforts of the FOWS, BOT, parents, children and staff of Wainui School, we now have a well equipped and successful school.
 We can only achieve everything we do with everyone’s school donation and fundraising.
-A high decile school such as Wainui receives the lowest amount of Operational funding from the Ministry of Education.
+A high decile school such as Wainui receives the lowest amount of Operational Funding from the Ministry of Education.
 By contributing your donation, we can achieve our goals.

 The Hellyer Cup is the most coveted award to be given at our regular Friday ”celebratory” assembly.
-The cups were given by members of the Hellyer family.
-One of the first European farming families in the area.
-Teachers have one Hellyer Cup to award each term per class.
+The cups were given by members of the Hellyer family, one of the first European farming families in the area.
+Teachers have two Hellyer Cups to award each term per class.

-Teacher’s base their award on the achievement, the students attitude and effort tied into the school “5R” value system.
-Teachers present the Hellyer Cup at the whole school assembly usually this at the same time as the Team assembly performance.
+Teacher’s base their award on the achievement, the student’s attitude and effort tied into the school “5Rs” value system.
+Teachers present the Hellyer Cup at the whole school assembly usually this is at the same time as the Team assembly performance.

 Each child is put in a “House” on commencement at the school.
 Families are all in the same house.
-We have four houses and these are named after early settlers in the area (Hutson, Lloyd, Lamont, Jacob).
+We have four houses and these are named after early settlers in the area (Hutson, Lloyd, Lamont and Jacob).
 Each house has a colour to identify them.
 Points are awarded to individuals throughout the year through academic exploits, sporting achievements, class points and on various other occasions.
-At the end of the year the Straka Shield is awarded to the winning team.
+At the end of the year the Straka Shield is awarded to the winning house.

 Our school library is bright and attractive with a wide selection of new books.
 The library is open every school day for borrowing or returning books.
 Books are a very costly item of school expenditure and it would be appreciated if parents do all they can to see that books borrowed are not lost or damaged.
-All junior children must have a library bag when they borrow books.
-These will help minimise damage while the books are out of the library.
+All junior children must have a book bag when they borrow books, as this will help minimise damage while the books are out of the library.
 Book bags can be purchased from the school office.
-Children are asked to removed their shoes while in the Library.
+Children are also asked to remove their shoes while in the library.

 The Office hours are from 8.00 a.m. to 4.00 p.m.
 The Principal is usually close at hand, except when she is visiting classrooms or at various meetings.
 The telephone has the ‘Call Minder’ facility.
 Please leave a message on the answer phone, which is checked regularly, or ring several times if no-one answers and it is an emergency.